 Several different types of therapy can help, including:

-- Interpersonal and social rhythm therapy (IPSRT), which focuses on establishing a structured routine to help people cope with symptoms.
+- Interpersonal and social rhythm therapy (IPSRT): This focuses on establishing a structured routine to help people cope with symptoms.

-- Family-focused therapy, to enhance communication with family members and to foster family support.
+- Family-focused therapies: These therapies enhance communication with family members and to foster family support.

 Many people can make lifestyle changes to manage their symptoms and help stabilize their moods.
 Examples of helpful changes include: